jcmdsbr/poc-aspnetcore-mongodb-polymorphism/README.md

-# Sample Polymorphism OOP using mongodb :sunglasses:
+# Proof of Concept from Polymorphism OOP using mongodb :sunglasses:

 - This project shows how to implementation polymorphism in C# using mongodb as database